Judith Campisi: Research

 Much less is known about the relationship between cellular senescence and aging.
 However, it has been shown that the number of senescent cells increases in many tissues with age, and senescent cells are found at the site of several age-related pathologies, such as osteoarthritis and osteoporosis.
 In addition, p16 expression has been shown to increase with age in the mouse brain, bone marrow and pancreas.
 Senescent cells also exhibit altered patterns of gene expression.
 Specifically, the cells exhibit up-regulation of genes that encode for extracellular-matrix degrading proteins (such as metalloproteases), inflammatory cytokines, and growth factors.
 These secretory factors, in addition to others, make up what is known the Senescence-Associated Secretory Phenotype (SASP), and have been shown by Campisi and others to disrupt the function of surrounding cells.
 The damage that these factors do to the extracellular matrix is a possible mechanism for how the accumulation of senescent cells in tissues results in aging in mammals.
 A recent study by Campisi and others shows that targeted apoptosis of senescent cells in age-impaired tissues can improve tissue function and homeostasis, supporting her theories on the relationship between senescence and aging.

 Other research conducted by Campisi has shown that factors secreted by senescent cells can also stimulate growth and angiogenic activity in nearby cells.
 Ironically, these secreted factors can facilitate the development of cancer in surrounding premalignant cells.
 These findings supports the idea that the senescence response is antagonistically pleiotropic, or that the response can be simultaneously beneficial and harmful to an organism's fitness.
 While the senescence response can be effective at protecting organisms from cancer at young ages, it can also cause the age-related decline in tissue function typical of many degenerative diseases in mammals.
 If the senescence response allowed an organism to be more likely to reach reproducing age while also being deleterious to the organism later in life, there would be little selective pressure to eliminate the harmful effects of the trait.
 This important concept may explain the development of aging in mammals from an evolutionary perspective.

-One of the goals of Campisi's research is the better balance the positive effects of cellular senescence, namely the powerful defense against cancer that the response provides, against the deleterious effects of the response, such as aging and the resulting decline in tissue function.
+One of the goals of Campisi's research is the better balance of the positive effects of cellular senescence, namely the powerful defense against cancer that the response provides, against the deleterious effects of the response, such as aging and the resulting decline in tissue function.
 Inevitably, this would provide insight into the diagnosis and treatment of several age-related pathologies in humans.

+Death

+Campisi died after a long illness on January 19, 2024, at the age of 75.